Court of Appeal of Tanzania

 26 September 2007

-Alleged illegality from denial of hearing constitutes sufficient reason under Rule 8 to extend time despite delay.
+Illegality (being condemned unheard) can be sufficient reason under Rule 8 to extend time to appeal despite delay.

 26 September 2007

-Denial of hearing (illegality) constitutes sufficient reason to extend time to appeal despite inordinate delay.
+Denial of hearing (illegality) suffices to extend time for appeal despite inordinate delay.

 26 September 2007

-Documents filed by an advocate without a practising certificate are void; appeal struck out for incompetence.
+Appeal struck out where documents were filed by an advocate without a practising certificate and leave to appeal was required.

 20 September 2007